yukukotani/eslint-plugin-chakra-ui/docs/rules/props-shorthand.md

 ## Details

-This rule enforces the usage of shorthand property names.
+This rule enforces the usage of shorthand property or vice-versa.

 ## Options